How online banks can improve their user experience

 Card blocking and unblocking

 One common feature consumers look for from online banking is the ability to quickly block cards.
-Being able to carry out this task online saves time spent calling customer services, and means customers can block cards as soon as they realise there’s a problem.
+Being able to carry out this task online saves time spent calling customer services, and means customers can block cards as soon as they realiZe there’s a problem.

 The example below comes from Monzo, and shows the five step process for blocking a lost or stolen card and ordering a replacement.
 It can be achieved in a matter of seconds, much faster than a phone call.